dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

 > Instead of blocking things that might not work, unblock things that could
 > work.

+### Why did we make `net6.0-maccatalyst` prefer `net6.0` over `xamarin.ios`?

+The intention of making `net6.0-maccatalyst` being able to use `xamarin.ios` is so that the new platform can use packages that were designed before Mac Catalyst existed but would have a high chance of working just fine.

+Considering that many Xamarin packages use bait & switch (that is they provide a cross-platform API but have a Xamarin-specific implementation) it is desirable that `xamarin.ios` is preferred over `netcoreapp` and `netstandard`.
+This also includes `net5.0`, because it is the successor of `netstandard` and existed before `net6.0-maccatalyst`.

+This rationale doesn't apply for packages that target .NET 6.
+When they do that, they are generally not expected to target the old Xamarin TFMs but the new .NET 6 TFMs, such as `net6.0-maccatalyst` and `net6.0-ios`.
+As such, preferring `net6.0` over `xamarin.ios` is more sensible.
+It also avoids ambiguities for package authors that want to ship assets for the old Xamarin stack and the new .NET 6-based Xamarin stack.

 ### Why didn't we make `net6.0-ios` compatible with `net6.0-maccatalyst`?